etaler/Etaler/README.md

 ## Notes

 * NVIDIA's OpenCL implementation might not report error correctly.
 It can execute kernels with a invalid memory object without telling you and crash a random thing the next time.
 If you are encountering weird behaviors.
-Please try [POCL](http://portablecl.org/) with the CUDA backend or use a AMD card.
+Please try [POCL](http://portablecl.org/) with the CUDA backend or use an AMD card.
 However the OpenCL kernels haven't been optimized against vector processors like AMD's.
 They should work but you might experience performance drops doing so.

 * Due to the nature of HTM.
 The OpenCL backend uses local memory extensively.
 And thus you will experience **lower than expected** performance **on processors that uses global memory to emulate local memory**.
 This includes but not limited to (and non of them are tested): ARM Mali GPUs, VideoCore IV GPU, any CPU.